docQodly/docs/docs/studio/pageLoaders/conditionalStates.md

 }
 ```

-This initial blueprint provides a template that users can modify to fit the specific requirements of their webform conditions.
+This initial blueprint provides a template that users can modify to fit the specific requirements of their Page conditions.

 ### Common JSON Fields